 7. The registration fee of 120 € must be paid :

-- or by international transfer to the bank account whose references are indicated below :
+- either by international bank transfer to the bank account given below:

 Crédit Mutuel 34 Wacken Street